eatontarbell/Latin-101/reading1.md

 ❌ Hesione's whale was attached to Troy. **Correction: Hesione put the whale next to Troy.**
  He killed him;
  Laomedon, the father of Hesiones, because he did not return her, he killed with an arrow. ❓ **English?**
+ **Correction: He killed him; Laomedon, the father of Hesiones, was killed with an arrow because his daughter did not return.**